Singapore Airlines: Fleet

-The second-generation livery features a blue and yellow strip on the windows on the white fuselage, with the kris bird logo.
-The word "Singapore Airlines" is stylized in italics.

-Current livery (1987-present)

-The current livery has only some minor changes and the gold blue color scheme, along with the bird logo, has been retained.
-In the change to the current livery, the yellow rear fuselage was changed to metallic gold and the font typeface of the word "Singapore Airlines" was modified.
+Singapore Airlines historically operated an almost entirely widebody fleet.
+Following its merger with SilkAir, it reintroduced the Boeing 737 to mainline service in March 2021.
+The airline also operates Boeing 747-400F and Boeing 777F freighters.
+As of September 2025, there were 163 aircraft registered in the Singapore Airlines fleet, comprising 151 passenger aircraft and 12 freighters.

 Services

 Cabins

-Singapore Airlines offers five classes of service – Suites, First class, Business class, Premium Economy class, and Economy class.
+Singapore Airlines offers five classes of service – Suites, first class, business class, premium economy class, and economy class.
 Major upgrades to its cabin and in-flight service were announced on 17 October 2006, constituting the first major overhaul in over eight years and costing the airline approximately S$570 million.
 Initially planned for the Airbus A380-800's introduction into service in 2006, and subsequently on the Boeing 777-300ER, the postponement of the first A380-800 delivery meant it had to be introduced with the launch of the first Boeing 777-300ER with the airline on 5 December 2006 between Singapore and Paris.

-On 9 July 2013, Singapore Airlines, in collaboration with two design firms, James Park Associates and DesignworksUSA, unveiled the next generation of cabin products for First, Business, and Economy class, which entered service onboard new Boeing 777-300ERs and Airbus A350s.
-London was the first city served with the new product in September 2013.
-The product was later extended to all Boeing 777-300ERs.
+On 9 July 2013, Singapore Airlines, in collaboration with design firms James Park Associates and DesignworksUSA, released new cabin products for the first, business, and economy classes.
+They debuted on the carrier's new Boeing 777-300ERs delivered from 2013 onwards, with London's Heathrow Airport being their maiden route.
+The product was later introduced on its Airbus A350s and extended to all its older Boeing 777-300ERs.

-On 2 November 2017, Singapore Airlines unveiled new cabin products for Suites, Business, Premium Economy and Economy Class, exclusive to the airline's Airbus A380-800 aircraft.
+On 2 November 2017, Singapore Airlines released new cabin products for the Airbus A380-800.
 These new changes cost roughly S$1.16 billion and were rolled out in response to growing competition from Middle Eastern carriers such as Emirates, Etihad Airways and Qatar Airways.
-The seating configuration in the new design consists of 6 Suites and 78 Business Class seats on the upper deck, with 44 Premium Economy Class seats and 343 Economy Class seats on the lower deck.
+The seating configuration in the new design consists of 6 suites and 78 business class seats on the upper deck, with 44 Premium Economy Class seats and 3-4-3 Economy Class seats on the lower deck.
 The new changes were rolled out on the five new Airbus A380 aircraft that were delivered to Singapore Airlines, while the existing A380 fleet had these new products retrofitted until 2020.
 Sydney was the first city served with the new product on 18 December 2017.